 If you are seriously injured in an accident to the point where you require medical treatment, there is a good chance that you will need to take some time to recover from your injuries.
 Taking time off of work can lead to significant wage loss, which is fortunately recoverable in a injury cases.

 But if you can’t make it to work, chances are that mowing the lawn or preparing meals for your family are difficult tasks as well.
-Thankfully, injury victims have the option of making a claim for a loss of essential services.
+Thankfully, accident victims have the option of making a claim for a loss of essential services.

 Loss Of Essential Services

-If a person is injured in a car accident and has to miss work, chances are they are going to have trouble performing everyday tasks and chores around the house as well.
+If a person is injured in an accident and has to miss work, chances are they are going to have trouble performing everyday tasks and chores around the house as well.
 In a personal injury claim, this is called a loss of essential services, and victims can be reimbursed for these services under the right circumstances.

 In most cases, claimants can be reimbursed for a loss of essential services for up to $40 per day with a $5,000 total limit.
-This money can be used to hire someone to complete regular household chores such as mowing the lawn or gardening, preparing meals and housecleaning services.
+Many people don’t know that everyday responsibilities can be included in a personal injury claim as a loss of essential services.